gflze/GFLBans/gflbans/api/API.md

 |gs_id|str|The id component of the player object.
 For steam, this is their steamid64|
 |ip|str|The player's ip address|

-gflbans will reply with something like this
+GFLBans will reply with something like this

 ```python
 class CheckVPNReply: